Crooke Village

 Community Spirit

-There has long been a strong community spirit in Crooke Village, not least when the forming of The Crooke Village Co-operative saved the village from compulsory purchase by Wigan Metro.
+There has long been a strong community spirit in Crooke Village, not least when the forming of The Crooke Village Co-operative saved the village from compulsory purchase or should I say demolition by Wigan Council.

 The Co-operative ended in 2008 when Adactus Housing Association took over the houses that were owned by the Co-operative.